Terra Char Home ›› News & Events

 The aim of the project is to replace non-renewable horticultural resources (chemical fertilisers, pesticides and growing media such as peat, coir or stonewool) with local and renewable agriculture, food and fisheries waste.
 This waste can then be turned into bio-energy, biochar (charcoal that is used as a soil amendement which can hold carbon in soil for hundreds to thousands of years) and a biodegradable material called chitin to use as soil substrates and fertilisers.

-Terra Char will be returning to two annual conferences in January.
+Terra Char will be returning to the Biochar & Energy Conference.
+This conference takes place June 30 - July 3 in Fort Collins, CO.
 We'll have an information booth providing advice, all the latest updates, and samples of our high quality biochar.

 For more information, click the events in our calendar, or visit the websites below.

 Terra Char is pleased to announce that we are entering a partnership with Bluebird Composting LLC.
 Together, we plan to provide new ready-to-use products consisting of Bluebird compost and various blends of Terra Char biochar.

 On their website, Bluebird states, "All of us at Bluebird Composting strive for sustainability in our own lives and are passionate about providing a product that is sustainable produced and encourages others to grow sustainably."
 Terra Char looks forward to working together with Bluebird Composting to provide products that will do just that.

 Government ignored solution on stubble burning (India)